-Once confirmed into a study away program with the Study Away Office, students participating in a faculty-led, affiliate, or exchange program will be automatically enrolled in a placeholder course by Enrollment Services for the term in which they will be abroad.
+Once they have been approved and paid a deposit to the Study Away Office, students participating in a faculty-led, affiliate, or exchange program will be automatically enrolled in a placeholder course by the Registrar for the term in which they will be abroad.
 These students do not need to participate in the online course selection process for the semester in which they will be studying away.
-Students cannot be registered for the Study Away placeholder if there is a hold on their student Workday account.
+Students cannot be registered for the Study Away placeholder if there is a financial hold on their account.
+Students participating in a Furman exchange program or an affiliate program need to follow the procedures to obtain pre-approval from Furman's Registrar for their intended courses abroad.
+When all grading for the program courses is complete and the Registrar has received the final grades from the Furman faculty member or an official transcript from the university sponsor, the individual courses each student completed and a final grade for each course will be posted on their advising transcript at Furman in lieu of the placeholder course.

-Students participating in a Furman exchange program or an affiliate program need to follow the procedures to obtain pre-approval from Enrollment Services for their intended courses abroad mentioned in the Academics section.
-When all grading for the program courses is complete and the Enrollment Services has received the final grades from the Furman faculty member or an official transcript from the university sponsor, the individual courses each student completed and a final grade or credits received for each course will be posted on their advising transcript at Furman in lieu of the placeholder course.
-Student's on an affiliate program are responsible for the cost of obtaining an official transcript with an accredited School of Record.
-Students participating on affiliate, exchange, and non-Furman programs will sign-up for their classes with their provider institution's advisor and online portals.
-For more information on how to sign-up for classes on affiliate or exchange programs, please reach out to the provider directly.
+Students participating on affiliate and exchange programs will sign-up for their classes with their provider institution's advisor and online portals.
+For more information on how to sign-up for classes on affiliate or exchange programs, please reach out to the provider.